End-of-Life / Palliative Care

 Palliative care can:

-- help patients have a more peaceful and dignified death
+- Help you have a more peaceful and dignified death

-In the early stages of illness trajectory, focusing on open and honest communication on goals of care, psychosocial, spiritual support , and pain & symptom management palliative care offers patients and their families a greater sense of control as they are actively involved in their own care.
-Identifying patient needs early, can help to anticipate, prevent and relieve suffering.
+In the early stages of illness trajectory, focusing on open and honest communication on goals of care, psychosocial, spiritual support , and pain and symptom management, palliative care offers you and your family a greater sense of control as you are actively involved in your own care.
+Identifying your needs early, can help to anticipate, prevent and relieve suffering.

 How we can help

 Our palliative care programs are designed to reduce the burden of suffering and focus on the quality of life for both the living and the dying.
-We provide expertise and support throughout the illness trajectory, with symptom management, medication management, personal care, rehabilitation, nursing care and end-of-life care, tailored to meet the needs of the patient and their family.
+We provide expertise and support throughout the illness trajectory, with symptom management, medication management, personal care, rehabilitation, nursing care and end-of-life care, tailored to meet your needs and the needs of your family.